Syracuse, New York: Police department

+In 2024, Officer John Tassini was Syracuse's top paid employee earning a total of $282,000.

 Surveillance

 Established in 2011, SPD operates a network of 521 surveillance cameras called the Criminal Observation and Protection System (COPS).
 Between 2011 and 2014 more than 40 utility pole mounted cameras were installed, mainly in the Southwest and Northeast neighborhoods.
 The cameras were funded by federal, state, and private grants.
 In Summer 2014, 10 cameras were approved for installation in Downtown Syracuse, the first area not targeted because of high levels of violent crime.
 Live monitoring of Clinton Square for suspicious people during events and festivals was planned, although police agreed to a prohibition on the use of cameras to monitor protests.
 Twenty-five additional cameras were planned to be installed in 2016.

 In spring 2017, the surveillance system was augmented with the installation of ShotSpotter gunshot detection sensors.
 Syracuse Mayor Stephanie Miner cited increasing public acceptance of police cameras and lower technology costs as factors in the decision.

 Fire department

-The Syracuse Fire Department (SFD) protects the City of Syracuse from fires and other dangers.
-The department provides multiple services in addition to fire related calls: multi-county regional HAZ-MAT response, first response to medical and trauma calls, unmanned aerial vehicle (drone) capabilities, and teams experienced in high-angle rope, swift water, and confined space rescues.
+The Syracuse Fire Department (SFD) has the responsibility of protecting the City of Syracuse from fires and other dangers.
+The department provides multiple services in addition to fire related calls: multi-county regional HAZ-MAT response, first response to medical and trauma calls, unmanned aerial vehicle (drone) capabilities, and teams experienced in high-angle rope, swift water, and confined space rescue operations.
 The Chief of Fire is Michael J. Monds.
 SFD headquarters is in the John C. Dillon Public Safety Building at 511 South State Street.
-The department has a Class 1 rating from the Insurance Services Office, it's the best rating obtainable, which has a direct effect on the fire insurance of any property within the city.
+The department has a Class 1 rating from the Insurance Services Office, which is the best rating obtainable.
+This rating has a direct effect on the fire insurance of properties within the city.
 The SFD operates out of 11 fire stations, organized into three districts (akin to battalions), located throughout the city.
-The SFD currently maintains nine engine companies (operating nine corresponding mini units), five truck companies, one heavy rescue company, a manpower-squad company, and several special and support units.
-The department also provides primary response coverage and ARFF coverage to the Syracuse Clarance E. Hancock International Airport (station 4).
+The SFD currently maintains nine engine companies (operating with nine corresponding "mini" units), five truck companies, one heavy rescue company, a manpower-squad company, and several special and support units.
+The department also provides Aircraft Rescue and Firefighting ARFF coverage and specialized fire, rescue, medical, and hazardous materials coverage to the Syracuse Hancock International Airport (station 4).